LoanpyDataHub/gerstnerhungarian/docs/mkcldf.rst

 Here we are creating the file ``cldf/senses.csv`` by looping through the ``senses`` object that we have created earlier.
-Each row of the column ``sense`` in the file ``raw/Gerstner-2016-10176.tsv`` contains multiple translations to English, separated by ", ".
-Since it is best practice to avoid complex data structures like lists in databases, each translation will get its own row and a foreign key in the file ``cldf/senses.csv``.
+Each row of the column ``sense`` in the file ``raw/Gerstner-2016-10176.tsv`` contains multiple translations to English, separated by ", " (comma-space).
+Since it is best practice to
+avoid complex data structures like lists in databases, each translation will get its own row and a foreign key in the file ``cldf/senses.csv``.
 Since the raw file contains roughly 10,000 rows and there are on average ca. 4